MadBomber/justprep/README.md

 THis is a string of one or more keywords to use to designate a file to be included into the output file passed on to `just`

 The default is 'include import require with' where each keyword is a designation in the input file for an inclusionary action on a designated file path.
 You do not have to use all or any.
 Personnally I've pretty much standardized on "with" as my perfered keyword.
 You may use whatever makes you happy.
+Nor do you have to use the suggested ones in my list.
+Make up you own if you like.

+Why does just prep support more than one inclusionary keyword marker?
+Well, each computer language has its own syntax flavor.
+The examples above or consistent with Ruby, Java-ish, Ada, Perl and others.
+Use what feels right to you.

 ### JUSTPREP_FILENAME_IN